iamHrithikRaj/Edna/README.md

 </p>

 ## What's BlessBoks?
-- BlessBoks provide practical advice and solutions to help resolve workplace issues such as conflict and employee dissatisfaction.
+- BlessBoks, a chat bot, provides practical advice and solutions to help resolve workplace issues such as conflict and employee dissatisfaction.
 She can help you and your team: Focus on work and become productive again, regain energy and enthusiasm, improve engagement and communication, reduce feelings of discomfort and stress & minimise organisational and personal risk

 ## Why BlessBoks?
 - BlessBoks uses [TKI model](https://en.wikipedia.org/wiki/Thomas%E2%80%93Kilmann_Conflict_Mode_Instrument) to resolve any conflict at your workplace.